 Affiliate marketing is where you refer people to a company and you are reimbursed when they buy at no extra cost to the buyer.
 Ideally, you only are referring to companies or products that you believe it.

-That’s what I do with these courses from the White Coat Investor, The Physician Philosopher, and Cory Fawcett MD.
+That’s what I do with this course from Cory Fawcett MD for example.
 I’ve taken all those courses, love them, and am proud to introduce them to new people who can benefit from them.

 I also make a $5 affiliate fee for referring others to start an Acorns account and invest in the margins of their life like I do.